Robin Devenish: Education and early career

-Devenish was educated by the Benedictines at St Benedict's School, Ealing and at St John's College, Cambridge.
-He joined Oxford in 1979, having held various research positions in UK Universities and at the DESY Laboratory in Hamburg after finishing his doctorate in 1968.
+Devenish was educated by the Benedictines at St Benedict's School, Ealing before attending St John's College, Cambridge.
+He joined Oxford in 1979 having held various research positions in UK Universities and at the DESY Laboratory in Hamburg after finishing his doctorate in 1968.

 With Amanda Cooper-Sarkar, Devenish co-authored a book on the subject of deep inelastic scattering, entitled Deep Inelastic Scattering.

 Awards and honours

 The Max Born prize (announced in December 2008) was awarded to Devenish in March 2009.
 The prize was awarded by the IoP because:

 "Devenish's work has led to important advances in our understanding of the structure of nucleons, in particular that of the proton.
 Devenish played a key role in the determination of the structure functions of the proton and the derivation of the quark and gluon densities at small Bjorken x, which has led to major advances in the understanding of Quantum Chromodynamics.".